Time in Mozambique

 Time in Mozambique is given by a single time zone, officially denoted as Central Africa Time (CAT; UTC+02:00).
 Mozambique has never observed daylight saving time.

 History

-Mozambique adopted UTC+02:00 (Central Africa Time; CAT) unofficially in 1903, and officially in 26 May 1911.
+Mozambique adopted UTC+02:00 (Central Africa Time; CAT) unofficially in 1903, and officially on 26 May 1911.

 IANA time zone database

 In the IANA time zone database, Mozambique is given one zone in the file zone.tab – Africa/Maputo.
 "MZ" refers to the country's ISO 3166-1 alpha-2 country code.
 Data for Mozambique directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: